datatogether/learning/add-dataset/README.md

 ## Prerequisites

-* You care about a dataset that exists on the web
+* You care about a dataset that exists on the web -- that's it :)

 ## Learning Objectives